couderhans/rpmbuild-jboss-amq/README.md

 Also check the config files in SOURCES, those files will be injected into the ${jboss-amq-home}/etc folder.

+If the rpm installs itself correctly, you can start with: service jboss-amq start

 TODO's:
 Define architecture in spec file
 Clean up spec file
 Check the config files in SOURCES